 - Cirrhosis (a type of chronic liver disease) causing bruising and bleeding

 - Hepatitis and jaundice causing a yellow colour to the whites of your eyes and your skin

 - An enlarged liver causing jaundice

-- Thyrotoxicosis causing weight loss, a rapid heart rate, shaking, sweating and an enlarged thyroid gland at the front of the neck
+- An overactive thyroid gland (thyrotoxicosis) causing weight loss, a rapid heart rate, shaking, sweating and an enlarged thyroid gland at the front of the neck

 - A lack of co-ordination

 Effects on eyes:

 - Blurred vision or seeing a coloured halo in dazzling light

 Effects on the skin: